-Steady breeze over the flat waters of a Polynesian lagoon made ideal conditions for spinnaker flying off of the S&S 47 'Moonduster'.

-- Wayne Meretsky Moonduster, S&S 47

-As you read this, most 2008 Puddle Jumpers have already moved on to the Cook Islands, Samoa and points west.
+Steady breeze over the flat waters of a Polynesian lagoon made ideal conditions for spinnaker flying off of the S&S 47 'Moonduster'. as you can afford on high-efficiency refrigeration and icebox insulation.
+Practice reefing at night in the rain while naked and anchoring on 3-to-1 scope in 30 knots of wind until you learn they're both easy.
+Then write that resignation letter and get on with your life." - Wayne Meretsky Moonduster, S&S 47 As you read this, most 2008 Puddle Jumpers have already moved on to the Cook Islands, Samoa and points west.
 Many will find themselves in New Zealand before the beginning of the cyclone season, while a few will avoid the threat of storms by sailing north to minimally visited places like Kiribati and the Marshall Islands.
 In the coming months you'll find reports from many of them in our Changes in Latitudes section.
 As for next year's fleet, sailors all along the West Coast are already poring over charts and cruising guides.
-And out in Tahiti our liaisons are already making plans for 2009 Rendezvous!
+And out in Tahiti our liaisons are already making plans for 2009 Rendezvous! - latitude/andy

-- latitude/andy